 To get your 50% discount on Snowflake Pro, do the following: Buy How to Write a Novel Using the Snowflake Method at any bookstore in the world or any online store.
 If you already own the book or audiobook, no problem — you still get in on this deal.
 Click the “Add to Cart” button below to buy Snowflake Pro here on my store.
 When you check out from your shopping cart, use this coupon code: snowflake

+System Requirements: 15 MB of hard drive space.
+Java version 1.5 or later.
 (Java comes installed on most modern computers.
 If it’s not pre-installed on your machine, you can get Java FREE at the official Java web site here.)
 Here are the systems my team of testers have tested Snowflake Pro on:

 - On Windows XP, you’re good.